AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 ### On Cartesian Charts

+Cartesian charts support error bars along the Y-axis.
+The {api:anychart.core.cartesian.series.Base#error}error(){api} method adds error bars to all points of a series and sets lower and upper bars as equal, but you can also use the following methods to fine-tune them:

 * {api:anychart.core.utils.Error#valueError}valueError(){api} sets lower and upper bars as equal
 * {api:anychart.core.utils.Error#valueLowerError}valueLowerError(){api} sets lower bars
 * {api:anychart.core.utils.Error#valueUpperError}valueUpperError(){api} sets upper bars

 <strong>Note:</strong> The {api:anychart.core.utils.Error#valueLowerError}valueLowerError(){api} and {api:anychart.core.utils.Error#valueUpperError}valueUpperError(){api} methods have priority over {api:anychart.core.utils.Error#valueError}valueError(){api}.

+In the sample below, there are two Column series with different lower and upper error bars:

 ```
 // create error bars on the first series